20 Foods to Boost Your Vagina Health

 Broccoli may not be the hottest veggie on the block, but this study may change your mind.
-A study from 2007 found that women who ate foods rich in flavonoid kaempferol––like broccoli––saw their risk for ovarian cancer reduced by a whopping 40 percent.
-Here are 7 Foods That Fight Cancer.
+A study from 2007 by Harvard researchers found that women who ate foods rich in flavonoid kaempferol—like broccoli—saw their risk for ovarian cancer reduced by a whopping 40 percent.

 They’re more for just dipping ranch!
 In the same study, researchers found that women who consumed flavonoid luteolin (found in carrots, cabbages, and peppers) saw a 34 percent reduced risk of ovarian cancer.
 All I gotta say is pass the veggies, please!

 This shouldn’t come as a surprise to you, but guzzling down H2O is probably one of the best things you can do to your hoo-ha.
 “Hydration is key for overall health, but also for proper functioning of the vagina which has its own self-cleaning system,” says Diana Hoppe, MD.
 “Adequate water intake will increase lubrication, allow secretions to be released and proper PH balance of vaginal tissues.”